adrian154/gen-html/README.md

 If `object` is an array, this method will convert each element of the array to HTML, returning the concatenated HTML.

 If `object` is an object, this method will generate an HTML element. `object.tag` will be the element's tag name.
 Any keys on the object not named `tag`, `child` or `allowLiteralHTML` will be encoded as an attribute under the object.
-The generated element's contents will be `object.child`, which will be recursively converted to HTML using `.convert()`.
+The generated element's contents will be `object.child`, which will be recursively converted to HTML using `.convertTag()`.

-The `allowLiteralHTML` property on an object will override whatever was passed to `.convert()` if present.
+The `allowLiteralHTML` property on an object will override whatever was passed to `.convertTag()` if present.

 # `htmlgen.createDocument(object)`

 **Parameters**:
 * `object`: The object to be converted.

-This method is identical to `.convert()`, except it prepends `<!DOCTYPE html>` at the beginning of the result.
+This method is identical to `.convertTag()`, except it prepends `<!DOCTYPE html>` at the beginning of the result.

 # Examples

 ```
-genhtml.convert({
+genhtml.convertTag({
     tag: "html",
     lang: "en",
     child: [